-Dun & Bradstreet takes the compliance with our Code of Conduct and doing the right thing seriously
+Dun & Bradstreet takes the compliance certification process very seriously.

 Except as otherwise provided herein and in compliance with applicable law, any waiver of the provisions of our Code for the Company's executives or directors must be made by our Board of Directors or Board Committee.